 Aside from his duties at Eagle Rock, Bo enjoys following Clemson football, traveling to Christian Camping conferences across the nation, and serving on a variety of non-profit community boards.
 Bo was married to Amanda Baker on October 28, 2006, and they currently reside in Maryville with their three children.

 Lon, our Administrator and Spiritual Director, received his B.A. in Philosophy and Religion from the University of Central Florida and has been in ministry for 35 years.
 He studied and trained at Dr. Solomon’s Grace Fellowship International and attended Dr. Larry Crabb’s Institute of Biblical Counseling.
 He has served on the pastoral staffs of The Messenger, a private Christian counseling ministry, and All Saints Episcopal Church of Winter Park.
 Lon is a co-founder of the House of Hope, a home for runaway and throw-away teenage girls in Orlando.
 After volunteering for many years with Fellowship of Christians in Action (the Lynx ministry), God gave Lon a vision for Eagle Rock in 1991.
-In addition to his job as Administrator and Spiritual Director of Eagle Rock, Lon works with mentally handicapped adults in Maryville, TN and co-teaches the Sojourner Sunday School class at Fairview United Methodist Church.
 Lon counsels teenagers and young adults and mentors married couples as a part of his ministry at Eagle Rock.
 In his spare time, Lon enjoys his season tickets, cheering the UT Volunteers at Thompson-Boling arena, and teaching his grandsons the perfect shots in the game of basketball.

 Bebe was born and raised in Orlando, Florida.
 After graduating from Lake Highland Preparatory School, she received a degree in Elementary Education from Clemson University, home of the 2016 and 2018 National Football Champions.
 Her responsibilities at Eagle Rock include booking all retreats, supervising the food service and being a retreat speaker.
 Bebe can also be found teaching a women’s non-denominational Bible study each week and doing couple’s spiritual mentoring with husband, Lon.
 Speaking of Lon, the two have been married since 1977, having met working at Disney World’s Fort Wilderness Campground.
-They have 4 adult children (Jon, Bo, Bethany and Annie) as well as a daughter in law, Amanda and son-in law, Paul Doerner.
-However, what truly has her heart is the love of her grandchildren -Caroline, Jack and Charlie.
-In Bebe’s spare time, she enjoys playing team tennis at Knoxville Racquet Club, and cheering on the Clemson Tigers and the Tennessee Vols.
+They have 4 adult children (Jon, Bo, Bethany and Annie) as well as a daughter in law, Amanda and sons-in law, Paul Doerner and Sam Delk.
+However, what truly has her heart is the love of her 4 grandchildren -Caroline, Jack, Charlie, and Ellie.
+In Bebe’s spare time, she enjoys playing team tennis at Green Meadow Tennis Center, and cheering on the Clemson Tigers and the Tennessee Vols.